Multi-Core Aligned Tiling

 None

-The following is the key code example in this scenario: For details about the complete samples of Matmul multi-core alignment, see the following samples: matmul multi-core kernel launch sample (M and N tiling in multi-core mode) and operator sample for multi-core K splitting (K tiling in multi-core mode).
+The key sample code for this scenario is as follows: For details about the complete example in the Matmul multi-core aligned scenario, see the following samples: matmul multi-core kernel launch sample (multi-core M and N tiling) and operator sample for multi-core K splitting (multi-core K tiling).

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 |